Microsoft Students to Business!

 My daughter took advantage of the Microsoft Students to Business (S2B) with an internship in Boston when she was attending MIT.
 I remember quite vivdly the day she called to tell us her plans.
 My wife and I had been away for the weekend and were just returning home on Monday morning.
 There was a smokey smell in the hallway, but we just thought someone had burned breakfast.
 I opened the front door and immediately a heavier smell was evident.
 Concerned I started looking through the apartment while my wife ran for the phone.
 What a mess greeted my eyes.
 Apparently the upstairs neighbor had a fire in their apartment and the smoke and water in our apartment was an unfortunate downside of living in an old NYC brownstone.
-While my wife listened to our daughter's excited explanation of S2B, I immediately did a search online for a company that did water damage restoration in New York City.
+Our valuable Persian rugs were a mess along with all the floors.
+While my wife listened to our daughter's excited explanation of S2B, I immediately did a search online for a company that specializing in cleaning Persian rugs in NYC.
 I guess you could say I lucked out with the first phone call.
 The company sent someone over immediately to assess the damage.
 I knew that the litany of woes due to water damage multiply the longer the water remains, so I appreciated their swift response.
 I then called our insurance company and started to take pictures.
-It turned out that Sunlight Water Damage Restoration with their IICRC certified, experienced, professional technicians were great.
+It turned out that Sunlight Fine Rug Care with their IICRC certified, experienced, professional technicians were great.
 It was 6 months before the apartment was totally restored, repainted, and replacement items bought.
 During that time our daughter would periodically keep us informed of her internship at Tribridge, a technology services firm specializing in business applications and cloud solutions and a Microsoft Dynamics Gold Certified partner.
 I must say recreating this website from its 2011 archived pages certainly let loose a flood of memories.
 If the information below is of interest you might find The Developer Ramp-Up Series, offered through Premier Support for Developers, is a collection of webcasts created with the goal of teaching developers basic development skills.
 Go to https://blogs.msdn.microsoft.com/premier_developer/2015/08/30/us-developer-ramp-up-series/.

 Welcome to Microsoft Students to Business!